Wheelers Hill Secondary College

 Wheelers Hill Secondary College is a coeducational state school in the Melbourne suburb of Wheelers Hill, Victoria, Australia.
 School number 8474.

-The College is divided into two sub-schools and six Year levels: Middle School (Years 7 - 9) and Senior School (Years 10 - 12).
+The College is divided into two sub-schools and six Year levels: Middle School (Years 7–9) and Senior School (Years 10–12).

 History

 Wheelers Hill Secondary College is a government state high school, situated in the City of Monash in Melbourne's eastern suburbs.
 Established in 1980 as Wheelers Hill High School, the school originally opened with 96 students and nine teachers.
-The buildings consisted of four general classrooms, three specialist rooms, a library, and an administration office.
-In 1981, the school's enrolment was boosted by 164 new Year 7 students and an additional 14 Year 8 students.
-The College current has an enrolment of 700 students from Years 7 to 12.
+The College currently has an enrolment of 700 students from Years 7 to 12.